-I don’t know how many times I’ve been to Disney World, let’s just say it’s more times that I would have guessed when we first went 17 years ago.
-I guess it’s just one of those places that actually lives up to the expectation you put on it.
-I don’t know how it really happened that we went so much, it seemed like it Disney was “on the way” to somewhere, or my husband had a class in Orlando, or they were offering a killer deal, but after a few years of “stumbling” our way to Disney, we just decided to jump in and PLAN to go to Disney World on a regular basis.
-We live close enough to drive, which helps a lot,are DVC members, and now have annual passes, so I guess we’ve evolved into “Disney People”.
+I’m not sure how many times I’ve been to Disney World, let’s just say it’s more times that I would have guessed when we first went 17 years ago.
+It’s just one of those places that actually lives up to the expectation you put on it.
+I’m not really sure how it happened that we went so much, it seemed like it Disney was “on the way” to somewhere.
+Or my husband had a class in Orlando, or they were offering a killer deal.
+After a few years of “stumbling” our way to Disney, we just decided to jump in and PLAN to go to Disney World on a regular basis.
+We live close enough to drive, which helps a lot.
+We are also DVC members, and now have annual passes.
+So I guess we’ve evolved into “Disney People”.

 That being said, we have “our” way of doing Disney.
 Someone else might have another favorite way to do Disney, but this is ours.